euriion/euriion/README.md

 # Seonghak Hong

-홍성학 (洪成學),  Aiden
+홍성학 (洪成學, Aiden)

 ## About me 👋

-Senior Data scientist, Senior Software Engineer, VP of Engineering
+Data Scientist, Software Engineer

 <!--
 **euriion/euriion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.